skygoo2000/cogshader/assets/dataset.md

 Next, create a `trackings.txt` file.
 The `trackings.txt` file should contain the tracking file paths, and also separated by lines.

-The tracking video should be a 3D tracking video, you need to use our special designed [SpatialTracker](https://github.com/skygoo2000/spatrack) to generate the tracking video.
+You need to use our special designed [SpatialTracker](https://github.com/skygoo2000/spatrack) to generate the tracking video.

 The paths must be relative to the `--data_root` directory.
 The format is as follows: